zenglenn42/inversion-of-control/README.md

 By default, a user may click to open multiple items.

-As a developer, however, you may _override_ that behavior by redefining which reducers will fire in response to item clicks via the `expansionReducer` prop (as shown in the code above.)
-You may even roll your own behavior reducer if you don't like the ones exported by the useExpandable module.
+Developers may _override_ that behavior by redefining which reducers will fire in response to item clicks.

-Control is _inverted_ by enabling the component consumer to extend behavior in their scope rather than wedging their novel use-case into the underlying component.
+Control is _inverted_ by enabling the component consumer to extend behavior in their scope rather than blocking on the PR / merge cycle to get their novel use-case into the underlying component.

 <h5>&nbsp;</h5>